EleniChristopoulou/CIS_2_Excel/README.md

 ## Usage

-Now simple run the script in directory it is located.
+Now simply run the script in directory it is located.

 ```bash
 python3 noway.py